 - Disregarding a traffic control device like a stop sign, yield sign, or traffic signal

-In certain cases, the motorcycle manufacturer, or the maker of a bike accessory, may share in the responsibility for a crash.
+In certain cases, the motorcycle manufacturer, or the bike accessory maker, may share in the responsibility for a crash.
 For instance, a defective product may be to blame if:

 - Your bike’s brakes failed

 - Your bike helmet was faulty and did not protect you from injury

-At your initial consultation, we can go over the specifics of your accident and determine if manufacturer liability exists.
+At your initial consultation, we can review your accident’s specifics and determine if manufacturer liability exists.

 As we investigate your accident, we also determine if issues with the road’s design or maintenance were potential contributors.
 Signs of poor road design or maintenance may include hazards like potholes, uneven pavement, lack of guard rails, poor visibility, or debris on the road.

 Recovering from a motorcycle accident can be a long and painful process.
 In many cases, the expenses add up quickly.
-In addition to your medical bills, we can also pursue damages for things like lost wages and emotional damage.
-In extreme cases, we can even pursue punitive damages to punish the responsible party for their gross negligence or misconduct.=
+In addition to your medical bills, we can pursue damages like lost wages and emotional damage.
+In extreme cases, we can even pursue punitive damages to punish the responsible party for their gross negligence or misconduct.

-There are three types of damages we can pursue in a motorcycle case.
+There are two types of damages we can pursue in a motorcycle accident claim: